公益財団法人馬事文化財団

 The Museum Hall (Uma no Manabiya)

-The exhibits in this hall introduce the horseracing culture and equine culture.
+The exhibits in this hall introduce the horse racing culture and equine culture.

 Live Theater “Thoroughbred”

-Visitors can enjoy three videos as follows;
+Visitors can enjoy three videos.

 1.”Thoroughbred Laboratory” is made for kids to learn what the thoroughbred is and find the great ability of the horse.

-2.”The way to be race horse” is to show you what is needed to be a race horse leading to the glory.
+2.”The way to be a race horse” is to show you what is needed to be a race horse leading to the glory.

-3.”The Japanese Derby in 2016” is focusing at the Japanese Derby in 2016.
-Be a witness of the dramatic race history with 196,100 attendees.
+3.”The Japanese Derby in 2016” is focusing on the Japanese Derby in 2016.

-“Narikiri Jockey (you might be a Jockey)”
+“Narikiri Jockey (Let’s pretend to be a Jockey!)”

 General Information